Top des meilleures expériences

 Geography of Solheimajokull

-Mýrdalsjökull itself has many other outlet glaciers; overall, it is the fourth largest ice cap in Iceland.
+Myrdalsjokull itself has many other outlet glaciers; overall, it is the fourth-largest ice cap in Iceland.
 Beneath its thick surface is one of the country’s most infamous volcanoes, Katla.

-The nearby Eyjafjallajökull erupted in 2010 causing widespread havoc at European airports.
-Throughout history, eruptions in Eyjafjallajökull mean that Katla will also erupt, and so the volcano is due to go off soon.
+The nearby Eyjafjallajokull erupted in 2010, causing widespread havoc at European airports.
+Throughout history, eruptions in Eyjafjallajokull mean that Katla will also erupt, and so the volcano is due to go off soon.
 However, volcanoes and all seismic activity in Iceland is highly monitored, meaning that it is perfectly safe to travel around the area and even take an ice cave tour in the glacier above.

-Sadly, like all the glaciers in Iceland bar one, Sólheimajökull is shrinking rapidly.
+Sadly, like all the glaciers in Iceland, bar one, Solheimajokull is shrinking rapidly.
 A glacier lagoon at its base reveals how quickly it is receding: the length of an Olympic swimming pool every year.
 It seems like this change is already an irreversible consequence of climate change, and it may be gone within decades.

-Visitors to Iceland should, therefore, make sure they witness the ice-cap while it is still with us.
+Visitors to Iceland should, therefore, make sure they witness the ice cap while it is still with us.

 Mýrdalsjökull has many outlets, one of which is Sólheimajökull.

-There are also crevasses that snake across the surface, spectacular ice ridges and formations, and a vivid colouration that dances between a gleaming white, electric blue, and ash black.
+There are also crevasses that snake across the surface, spectacular ice ridges and formations, and a vivid coloration that dances between a gleaming white, electric blue, and ash black.
 Occasionally, you will even find an ice cave, though these can never be guaranteed.

-A river runs from the meltwater of the glacier tongue, called the Jökulsá á Sólheimasandi.
-This river runs through a glacial outwash plain - otherwise known as a black-sand-desert - of Sólheimasandur to the nearby ocean.
+A river runs from the meltwater of the glacier tongue called the Jokulsa a Solheimasandi.
+This river runs through a glacial outwash plain - otherwise known as a black sand desert of Solheimasandur to the nearby ocean.

 Tours on Solheimajokull

-Many day tours run from Reykjavík to Sólheimajökull, for glacier hikes or as part of a greater South Coast tour.
+Many day tours run from Reykjavik to Solheimajokull for glacier hikes or as part of a greater South Coast tour.

-Greater South Coast tours include visits to other features, such as the incredible waterfalls of Skógafoss and Seljalandsfoss, the black sand beach Reynisfjara, and some even reach Vatnajökull National Park and the Jökulsárlón glacier lagoon.
+Greater South Coast tours include visits to other features, such as the incredible waterfalls of Skogafoss and Seljalandsfoss, the black sand beach Reynisfjara, and some even reach Vatnajokull National Park and the Jokulsarlon glacier lagoon.

 Hidden crevasses and ice caves, slippery surfaces, and the threat of rock- or ice-falls all pose dangers on glacier hikes, but glacier guides have to pass several training courses to deal with these eventualities, making the activity quite safe for those in a fit state of health.

-All guests are equipped with helmets, ice axes, and crampons, and should arrive wearing warm clothes and sturdy hiking boots.
+All guests are equipped with helmets, ice axes, and crampons and should arrive wearing warm clothes and sturdy hiking boots.

-It is forbidden to ascend glaciers without the correct equipment or training, for your safety and the safety of others.
-There have been injuries and deaths on Sólheimajökull before, and glacier guides have had to risk their lives to rescue those who flouted the rules.
+It is forbidden to ascend glaciers without the correct equipment or training for your safety and the safety of others.
+There have been injuries and deaths on Solheimajokull before, and glacier guides have had to risk their lives to rescue those who flouted the rules.

 Lieux à proximité